attaswift/GlueKit/README.md

 NSNotificationCenter notifications.

-A major design goal for GlueKit is to eventually serve as the underlying observer implementation for a future model object graph (and perhaps persistence) project, which would include a
+A major design goal for GlueKit is to eventually serve as the underlying observer implementation for a future model object graph (and perhaps persistence) project.

 ## Overview